Chicago 10: Speak Your Peace: Production

 The title of the film is drawn from a quote by Jerry Rubin, who said, "Anyone who calls us the Chicago Seven is a racist.
 Because you're discrediting Bobby Seale.
 You can call us the Chicago Eight, but really we're the Chicago Ten, because our two lawyers went down with us."
-The animated courtroom sequences were also informed by Rubin's description of the trial as a "cartoon show."
+The animated courtroom sequences were also informed by Rubin's description of the trial as a "cartoon show".

 Morgen tells IONCINEMA, "We took events that happened forty years ago and ultimately wrote a film about today.
 I wasn’t born then so I couldn’t do it any other way," and "That’s why when Allen Ginsberg goes to the witness stand and says: ‘Politics is theater and magic, is the manipulation by the media of imagery that hypnotizes the country into believing in a war that didn’t exist’, he’s not speaking about the Vietnam war, he's referring to Colin Powell testimony in front of United Nations.
 That was my interpretation of it."
-Traditional music was not used in the film because according to Morgen, it "became a cliché, something anachronistic."
+Music from the 60s was not used in the film because according to Morgen, it "became a cliché, something anachronistic."
 Morgen explained to Chicago Magazine that the inclusion of music by artists such as Black Sabbath, Rage Against the Machine, the Beastie Boys, and Eminem is because "I don’t think of this as a movie about 1968 at all.
 I think this is a movie about 2007 and 2008."

 Release

 The film premiered January 18, 2007 at the 2007 Sundance Film Festival.
 It later premiered at Silverdocs, the AFI/Discovery Channel Documentary Festival in Downtown Silver Spring, Maryland.
-The film opened in limited release in the United States on February 29, 2008.
+The film opened in the United States on February 29, 2008; with a limited release, peaking at just 14 theatres, it earned $177,490 at the box office.
 It was aired nationally on the PBS program Independent Lens on October 29, 2008.